23atomist/sqlizer/README.md

 into *tables*.
 There is a table of oscillators, a table of voices, and a table of instrument notes.

+Components are defined in the program by a C-style data structure.
+An array of these structures is a table.

 Each row in a table is an instance of that component and each column is a parameter that describes the component.
 For example, the table of oscillators has columns that specify the frequency and waveform to use for that oscillator.

-Components are defined in the program by a C-style data structure.
-An array of these structures is the table.
-The members of the structure are the parameters (columns) that describe the component.

 Structured Query Language, SQL, is the standard way client programs read and set values in the tables of a database.
 Sqlizer uses the librta library